 More Than 130 events — And Counting…

 Mass Innovation Nights (MIN) started in 2009, with a website and a monthly event designed to help local innovators increase the buzz around new products and companies.
-It has gone from strength to strength, recently celebrating its 134th event, with sponsors gaining invaluable exposure and access to the innovation business community, and exhibitors securing over $4 billion in funding.
+It has gone from strength to strength, with more than 130 events, with sponsors gaining invaluable exposure and access to the innovation business community, and exhibitors securing over $4 billion in funding.

 MIN is so much more than an event.
-It’s a month-long promotion and celebration of the sponsors, venues (in real life or virtual), the new products that are exhibiting, and the committed MIN community of business leaders, innovators, supporters and social media champions.
-The weekly newsletter is sent out every Monday to more than 15,000 subscribers.
+It’s a month-long promotion and celebration of the startups and their new products.
+We bring together a community that includes investors, sponsors, venues (in real life or virtual), business leaders, innovators, supporters and social media champions.
+The weekly newsletter is sent out every Monday to more than 17,000 subscribers.
 It focuses on new products, the entrepreneurial ecosystem and promotes startup community events.

 - Launched more than 1500 products